TV screen technology explained

 Full HD and HD-ready

 Screen resolution is the number of pixels, or lines, displayed on the TV, expressed as ‘width x height’.
-Full HD screen resolution is 1920 x 1080p and these TVs have superior picture quality when watching a Blu-ray movie.
-Cheaper, 'HD ready' TVs have the minimum screen resolution to display a broadcast HD picture, but Blu-ray movies will not be as sharp as Full HD.
+Full HD screen resolution is 1920 x 1080 and these TVs have superior picture quality when watching a Blu-ray movie.
+Cheaper, 'HD ready' TVs have the minimum screen resolution (1280 x 720) to display a broadcast HD picture, but Blu-ray movies will not be as sharp as Full HD.

 A high-definition video and audio input used for connecting HD equipment, such as a Blu-ray player or a Sky HD box.
 Small screen TVs tend to have only a few, but most larger sets have three or four.
 An HDMI switching box can be used to add more ports.
-For more on this, please see our Buyer's Guide to HDMI Cables.
+Read more in our Buyer's Guide to HDMI Cables.